 Fuel Economy

-SUVs weren’t traditionally built for fuel economy, but the arrival of hybrid technology and eco-friendly internal combustion engines (ICE) has changed this.
+SUVs weren't traditionally built for fuel economy, but the arrival of hybrid and electric technology and eco-friendly internal combustion engines (ICE) has changed this.
 Add this tech to the lighter compact SUV segment, and you can see some impressive fuel economy numbers.
 Hybrid compact SUVs have fuel consumption rates as low as 6 L/100 km combined, while many ICE-powered compact SUVs are in the 8 L/100 km combined range.

 Advanced Technology